-Free practices to support your healing and mental health wellbeing
+Free practices to support your mental health, wellbeing & self care

 The intention behind this gentle seated practice is to re-establish your connection to the ground bringing about a sense of calm.
 As we connect with our foundation to the earth we can feel supported and begin to move breath grow expand and heal.